-Dem delegation traveling to Ukraine amid controversy over Trump phone call
+Congressional delegation traveling to Ukraine amid controversy over Trump phone call

 INTEL CHIEF MAGUIRE DEFENDS HANDLING OF TRUMP CALL COMPLAINT, CALLS ISSUE ‘UNPRECEDENTED’

-“In the intervening time we have the president pulling $770 million out of that program, and these are critical infrastructure so that our troops can actually engage if ever necessary in Eastern Europe, and of course we were going to do the Ukraine thing looking at the military support that we're giving,” he said.
+“In the intervening time we have the president pulling $770 million out of that program, and these are critical infrastructure so that our troops can actually engage if ever necessary in Eastern Europe, and of course we were going to do the Ukraine thing looking at the military support that we're giving,” he said on "Cavuto: Coast to Coast."

 He said that trip was planned four months ago, but noted that it has now become “all tied up in this impeachment issue.”